 Electrolytes are electrically charged minerals that dissolve in body fluids, creating ions essential for cellular function.
 The primary electrolytes measured in blood screening include:

-• These minerals work together to maintain homeostasis, ensuring your body's systems function optimally.
+These minerals work together to maintain homeostasis, ensuring your body's systems function optimally.
 Even small imbalances can affect energy levels, cognitive function, and physical performance.
+Other minerals such as calcium also play important roles in cellular signalling and nerve function; our guide to calcium imbalance symptoms and blood testing provides further context on related electrolyte concerns.

 Practical Insight: Regular monitoring helps identify trends before symptoms develop, allowing for proactive health management through lifestyle adjustments.